-Bill proposes naming highway after Navajo leader
+Bill seeks naming highway after Navajo leader

 FARMINGTON — A member of the Navajo Nation Council is seeking support to designate a portion of U.S. Highway 491 in honor of the prominent Navajo leader Chief Manuelito.

 The bill proposes that the highway, which stretches approximately 194 miles between Monticello, Utah, and Gallup, be named Chief Manuelito Atiin.
 Atiin is the Navajo word for highway.

 On the Navajo Nation, it travels through the communities of Shiprock, Newcomb, Sheep Springs, Naschitti, Tohatchi and Twin Lakes.